RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #471

+Cleaned up the Mixer Chat effect as well as the Input source and committed everything to the repo.
+Now I'm going to run a pull request and merge everything in.
+The next big thing will be setting up an intent recognition system.
+As well as being able to add extensions to sources so I can do things like add filters or buffers, etc.

 ## #469, #470

 Got most of the work done for setting up a Mixer Chat input source for intents.